dumpster-divers/dumpster-divers/README.md

 ## Features + Example JSON requests

 ### Feature One: Users
 This functionality deals with user management so that players can save their progress.
 It takes in a users’ name as the input, generates a unique username for the user, and then creates a user profile that will be stored on the database.
 To update a user, the user’s username and what needs to be updated is passed in as input, and the user profile will be updated on the database.
-To delete a user, pass in the unique username of the user, and the user profile will be deleted on the database.

 #### Front End Features